Commitments and Contingencies

 Leases

-We lease office facilities under operating lease agreements in the United States which have an initial term of longer than twelve months as of December 31, 2024.
-As of December 31, 2024, remaining lease terms vary from 2 months to 4 years.
-For two leases we have the option to extend the lease terms for a period of 5 years, and for one lease we have the option to extend the lease term for a period of 3 years.
+We lease office facilities under operating lease agreements in the United States which have an initial term of longer than twelve months as of December 31, 2025.
+As of December 31, 2025, remaining lease terms vary from 10 months to 7 years.
+For one lease we have the option to extend the lease terms for an additional 5 year period.
 The renewal options are not considered in the remaining lease term as we are not reasonably certain that we will exercise such options.

 The components of lease expense were as follows: